SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 ### Branches, Pull Requests, and Commits

 While you are building an interview, use branches to isolate the feature, bug, or other issue you are working on.
-Commit to the branch, and then when you are finished with the branch, [create a pull request](#create-a-pull-request) to merge your changes with `main`.
+Commit to the branch as you edit, and then when you are finished making your changes, [create a pull request](#create-a-pull-request) to merge this branch into the branch called `main`.

-As a general rule the `main` branch should only be updated with pull requests from branches.
+As a general rule, avoid editing the branch called `main`, the default branch.
+Only update `main` with pull requests from other branches.
+As another general rule, avoid creating branches from branches other than `main`—this is a recipe for merge conflicts.

 When naming branches or writing commit messages or pull request titles, it is helpful to describe the change(s) they relate to.

-* Since branches usually precede pull requests in the [workflow](#workflow), branch names should anticipate the future pull request title.
+* Branch names are usually short.
+They are a description of the purpose of the changes you will make—a description that you or your teammates can understand at a glance.
 * While you are working on a branch, [commit early and often](#commit-early--often), and use the commit message to describe the change you just made to the interview code.
-Examples of good commit messages:
-* Pull request titles should describe the bigger change, and pull request descriptions should provide context, mention related issues, and generally explain the reason for the change.
+* Pull request titles should be a summary of the purpose of your changes.
+They are usually more detailed than the branch name.
+Pull request descriptions should provide context, [mention related issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#about-linked-issues-and-pull-requests), and generally explain the reason for the change.

 Examples of a good branch name, commit messages, and pull request title: